Madhya Pradesh High Court Bench at Indore: History

-In 1913, under Mandsaur Treaty, the Britishers established their existence in Indore through East India Company.
+In 1913, under Mandsaur Treaty, the British established their existence in Indore through East India Company.
 The English, wherever they went, established their military, civil and health services as well as judicial system.
 Implementation of proceeding to impart justice to the people having transaction with the English and residing under their jurisdiction, was initiated at all levels.
-Till the end of 19th century, the portion of Indore city under jurisdiction of Britishers was known as cantonment.
+Until the end of 19th century, the portions of Indore city under the jurisdiction of the British were known as cantonment.
 In the court of Resident, British law was applicable and District Judge of Khandwa in the British India used to come to exercise jurisdiction of High Court Judge in the cases of cantonment.
 In the rest of Indore under Holkars imparting justice went on as per old pattern by the jurists and petitions were finally decided in the Court of King.
 From the beginning of 20th Century administrative system of Holkar was highly influenced and the Britishers went on increasing their control over Malwa as advisers.
 From the beginning of 20th Century, officers of judiciary were being appointed according to advise of English and in Indore under the reign of Holkar, retired High Court Judges of British India were being appointed as Chief Justice.
 During this process, British law was adopted which prevailed as law made by Holkar.
 In 1931, extension of legal education started at Holkar College and thereafter study of law completely started in Indore.
 Prior to it, citizens of Indore had to go to pune, Bombay, Agra and Allahabad for obtaining degree of law.